top of page

 Transportation

 Free parking in the lot behind the library & on the streets surrounding the library.
-(Remember that Washington, 7th, Boots, and 6th streets are one-way, as is the MPL drive off of 6th Street.)
+Washington, 7th, Boots, and 6th streets are one-way, as is the MPL drive off of 6th Street.)

 Bike racks in front & back;